 Pricing for internet-only plans ranges from $29.99 to $79.99 per month.
 Bundle pricing runs from $89.99 to $129.99.

-As of March 2017, DISH no longer offers its dishNET satellite internet service.
+DISH does not offer satellite internet service.
 Instead, the company partners with various internet and phone providers to provide bundle options.
 The specific partners available will depend on where you live.
 One of the major partners, Frontier, has internet speeds ranging from 50 Mbps to 500 Mbps and prices ranging from $40 per month all the way up to a whopping $294.99 per month.

 Like Cox, DISH offers a simple address tool to check bundle availability.

 Cox Communications is a subsidiary of Cox Enterprises that provides TV, internet, telephone, and home automation services to over six million customers across America.
 It is currently the third-largest cable provider in the country.

 DISH was founded in 1980 under the EchoStar name and has gone on to become one of the top providers of satellite TV in America.
 DISH is available nearly everywhere in the country and currently serves almost fourteen million customers.